Oncology Resources For Pharmacists Looking To Develop Their Skills

 Oncology Patient Education Resources

-Patient education was one of my favorite activities when I was in clinical practice.
+Patient education is an important activity in clinical practice.
 Everyone has limited time in their day so having quick access to accurate and effective patient resources is a must-have.
-Here are some options to evaluate for your own practice:
+Here are some options to consider for your own practice.

-Chemocare is a service out of Cleveland Clinic that has patient-friendly information about chemotherapy, regimens, managing adverse effects, and a host of other resources
+Chemocare is a service out of Cleveland Clinic that has patient-friendly information about oncology drugs, regimen acronyms, adverse effects, and a host of other resources

-Oral Chemotherapy Education is a collaboration between NCODA (National Community Oncology Dispensing Association), ONS (Oncology Nursing Society), ACCC, and HOPA (Hematology/Oncology Pharmacy Association) to provide free access to patient appropriate educational information on oral chemotherapy
+Patient Education Sheets is a collaboration between NCODA (Network for Collaborative Oncology Development & Advancement), ONS (Oncology Nursing Society), ACCC (Association of Cancer Care Centers), and HOPA (Hematology/Oncology Pharmacy Association) to provide free access to patient appropriate educational information on oral and parenteral chemotherapy

 ChemoExperts is a very useful resource created by oncology pharmacists that has: